Onekila/Onekila.github.io/README.md

-# Hosting a Resume Online using Modern Techinicals
+# Hosting a Resume online using Modern Techinicals

 ## Purpose